 Cologne is a gorgeous German city that has been attracting visitors with stunning landscapes and amazing attractions for many years.
-Numerous tourists have visited and immediately fallen in love with German culture and society.
+What’s more, they are plenty of day trips from Cologne that you can take!

 The museums are fascinating, the castles are breathtaking and the wine is superb.
 The character of Cologne is both charismatic and fascinating.
-Famous Cologne Cathedral is one of the most popular tourist historical attraction in Germany and you should definitely not miss that one!
+Famous Cologne Cathedral is one of the most popular tourist historical sites & landmarks in Germany and you should definitely not miss that one!

 One of the oldest churches in Germany is the Bonn Minster.
 The church was built during the eleventh century over the ruins of temples and churches from the Roman times.
 There are five magnificent towers with Romanesque arched windows.
 Heinrich Campendonk created the sensational red and blue windows you will find in the apse.